 - 19.2.2.1 Extended Day positions will be posted for a minimum of ten (10) duty days. - 19.2.2.2 Extended Day positions will be screened by an interview committee. - a.
 In the case of a head coaching position, the committee will consist of: - 1.
 A site administrator. - 2.
 The Athletic Director. - 3.
-A randomly-selected parent with knowledge of the position.
-The sports booster club president will create a list of people willing to serve as interviewers.
-The list should be updated every two (2) years. - 4.
-An Association representative. - 5.
+An Association representative. - 4.
 A randomly-selected faculty member with knowledge of the position. - b.
 In the case of an assistant coach or J.V. coach, the committee will consist of: - 1.
 A site administrator. - 2.
 The Athletic Director - 3.
-The head coach of the athletic program. - 19.2.2.3 The Interview Committee will submit to the Superintendent a prioritized list of the most qualified candidates based upon their evaluation of: - a.
-Experience in the same or similar position. - b.
-Knowledge of the program. - c.
-Past evaluations or recommendations as allowed by confidentiality.
+The head coach of the athletic program. - 19.2.2.3 The District shall determine if candidates for Athletic Extended Day positions meet the definition of "qualified."
+If a unit member seeking an extended day position is not hired, the applicant shall, upon the applicant's request, receive a written explanation for the job denial, or an oral explanation.